I’ve been deeply interested in personal knowledge management for almost 10 years now.

 V2 was a sort of hacky combination of Evernote and Google Docs.
 It worked fine, but there was no structure, and it just got me out of the very janky wiki setup.

 V3 was special.
 It was the first time a digital architecture changed how I consumed information.
 When I look back on my kindle highlights pre-BASB, they’re dramatically different from my book highlights now.
 I now read with a mind towards synthesis and distillation, where the idea of reading something without taking notes from it seems absurd.

-This is going to be my main article on Roam, so I’ll periodically update it.
-Also, I don’t work for Roam, I’m not paid by Roam, and I get nothing for writing this 3,000 word post about it.
+I don’t work for Roam, I’m not paid by Roam, and I get nothing for writing this 3,000 word post about it.
 I just really like it and want more people to use it so they make money and keep growing.

 Here’s the TOC: